arashl1364/BFMediate/README.md

 ## Getting Started

+In what follows we use simulated data to illustrate how is mediation analysis done using this package.
+All the models and analyses done here are discussed in detail in Laghaie & Otter (2020).

 # Simple partial mediation model and BF sensitivity to the choice of prior

 Among other functions _BFMediate_ contains functions that estimate simple mediation models and compute empirical evidence in favor of/against full mediation in the causal theory level.
 We illustrate this by first simulating data from a full mediation model: